cloudnative-pg/cloudnative-pg.github.io/content/blog/contributor-highlight-daniel-chambre/index.md

  - dba
  - postgresql
  - open-source
+ - spotlight
 summary: "In a mini-series on this blog we highlight the work of the community.
   Today we meet Daniel Chambre (aka smiyc), a DBA at WienIT."
 ---

-Building and maintaining and open source project takes a village.
+Building and maintaining an open source project takes a village.
 In a mini-series on this blog we would like to highlight the work of our maintainers, component owners, and members of the larger community.